Linyoa/Enhanced-Training-Mode/readme.md

 # Building your own
 to build you own, check it this guide by SimpleControllers: https://docs.google.com/document/d/1gWrSWay3a0utMu--3GWUzfrxPZzdtf34wqbHLplC7hE/edit?usp=sharing
-If you have any problems with the guide, try joining the CustomGCC discord (discord.customg.cc) or feel free to DM me.
+If you have any problems with the guide, try joining the Painthouse Discord (https://discord.gg/KKq8gR9 ) or feel free to DM me.

 # Contact
 If you have any questions, comments, or concerns, feel free to drop me a DM on twitter (@Linyoa).
 I always love hearing your feedback and ideas!